Liisa Nelson

 Contemporary Artist | Designer | Curator | Educator

-In 2018 she graduated with an MFA from the New York State College of Ceramics at Alfred University.
-She holds a BFA from Pacific Lutheran University and a post-baccalaureate from the University of Colorado, Boulder.
+She earned her MFA in 2018 from the New York State College of Ceramics at Alfred University, her BFA from Pacific Lutheran University in 2009, and a Post-Baccalaureate Certicificate from The University of Colorado Boulder in 2015.

 Artist Statement

 The Universe is a transformative process.
 It is full of unknown unknowns.
-The formation of this planet, with these materials, and the specific patterns it needed for humans and everything else to evolve as we have… the minuscule odds of this are astounding.
+The formation of this planet, with these materials, and the specific patterns it needed for humans et al. to evolve as we have… the minuscule odds of this are astounding.
 And yet we are here, participating in the phenomenological world as living beings.
-We are aligned with nature, and the unknowable source of all that exists, whatever you choose to call it.

 Design Statement